Updated February 7, 2021

 - It is a flexible solution, however it is still better to pay in every month until the end on the monthly savings side.
 So it is best to pick a premium which is comfortable for you and continue to invest on a monthly basis.

-Dominion is a good company, and when used correctly, can yield good returns.
+Dominion is a good company, and when used correctly, can yield good returns, especially with the downside-protected option.

 However, you should consider second options and also look at the charging structure proposed.